CPJPRINCE/opex_manifest_generator/README.md

 - OPEX's can be cleared out, for repeated / ease of use.
 - OPEX's can be zipped with the file, for imports use with Starter/UX2/Manual ingest methods.

-The Program also makes use of the Auto Classification Generator, allowing for:
+The Program also makes use of the Auto Reference Generator, allowing for:
 - Reference's can be automatically generated and embedded into the Opex, with assignable prefixes.
 - This can be utilised either in Catalog or Accession modes, or both.
 - Clear and log empty folders.